In Phoenix, AZ

 The Benefits Of A Gum Graft

-Though the idea of harvesting and grafting tissue may sound intimidating, gum grafting is a relatively quick and simple procedure that doesn’t require a long recovery.
+Though the idea of harvesting and grafting tissue may sound intimidating, gum grafting is a relatively quick and simple procedure.
 Moreover, it has a host of benefits.
 Stopping the process of gum recession and bone loss and tooth loss that can follow are the most important factors.
-However, it can also reduce tooth sensitivity, prevent further root decay, and give you a more even gum line, improving the aesthetic appeal of your smile and boosting your self-confidence.
+However, it can also reduce tooth sensitivity, prevent further root decay, and give you a more even gum line.
+All this can improve the aesthetic appeal of your smile and boost your self-confidence.

 What To Expect

-If you make sure to follow all of Dr. Trujillo’s recommendations, the success rate for a gum grafting procedure is very high.
+If you follow Dr. Trujillo’s recommendations, the success rate for a gum graft is very high.
 It takes some time for the final results to fully manifest.
 At three weeks, you will be able to see what your gums will look like when completely healed, but it takes around six to eight weeks overall for the gums to heal fully.

-You may be called in for a follow-up appointment after some recovery time in order to remove the sutures unless they are self-dissolving ones.
-Otherwise, we will simply want to ensure recovery has gone as expected, as well as to arrange the preventative treatment schedule to ensure that your gums stay healthy.
+You may be called in for a follow-up appointment after some recovery time in order to remove the sutures—unless they are self-dissolving.
+Otherwise, we will simply want to ensure recovery has gone as expected and to arrange a treatment schedule to ensure that your gums stay healthy.

 If a gum graft still feels intimidating there is another procedure that is also offered by Dr. Trujillo.
-The Pinhole Surgical Technique is an innovative procedure that treats gum recession without having to have a gum graft, and can be performed in as little as one appointment.
-You can learn more about the Pinhole Surgical Technique here.
+The Pinhole Surgical Technique is an innovative procedure that treats gum recession without having to have a gum graft.
+Dr. Trujillo performs this procedure in as little as one appointment.

 Schedule a consultation with us today!
-We’re glad to take a closer look at the situation, to answer any queries and concerns, and to help you on the road to a healthier, happier mouth.
+We’re glad to take a closer look at the situation, answer any questions and concerns, and help you on the road to a healthier, happier mouth.